dfelinto/blender-manual/manual/render/shader_nodes/input/attribute.rst

       The attribute name specifies a :ref:`custom property <files-data_blocks-custom-properties>` name, or an RNA path to a built-in property (like the single property :ref:`driver variables <drivers-variables>`).

       The values of attributes of this type are defined once per object.
-The name or path is looked up first in the object data-block, followed by the mesh datablock if not found.
+The name or path is looked up first in the object data-block, followed by the mesh data-block if not found.
       Custom properties have priority over built-in ones.

       The property value must be an integer, float, or a vector of 1 to 4 floats; properties of other types are ignored.
 If a suitable property is not found, all sockets of the node, including *Alpha*, output 0.